 Windows is pretty open when it comes to third-party apps (after all, you can just chuck any ol’ .exe file into Steam and it’ll work).
 It’s not, however, open with its own apps.
 Windows apps don’t show up in the file explorer, so you can’t add them to Steam just by searching.
 Thankfully, there’s an open-source tool that will do the job for you, which is especially useful for adding games from Xbox Game Pass to Steam.

-First things first, you’ll need a tool called UWPHook.
-Developer Brian Lima is responsible for it, and they have a lot of projects under their belt (including a nifty UI for playing itch.io games).
-You may get a SmartScreen notification when running the installer, but we didn’t encounter anything malicious in the app (you can always use a free antivirus if you’re really concerned).
+You may get a SmartScreen notification when running the installer.
+We didn’t encounter anything malicious in the app (you can always use free antivirus software if you’re concerned).

 Export UWP apps to Steam